Deciphering the global production network from cross-border firm transactions: Introduction

-These relationships can be represented and analysed as a network in which nodes are products, and directed weighted edges represent the relative importance of the input.
-Analysis of the meso-structure of this network suggests that textiles’ supply chains are largely isolated from wider manufacturing, while chemicals are typically more inter-connected with food supply chains than machinery and metals.
-European industrial nations and China dominate nodes with high betweenness centrality, i.e., critical intermediate products in the network, while countries with high industrial complexity (proxied via the ECI metric of \citet{hidalgo2009building}) tend to export goods that have a high 'hub score' in the network, i.e., they are embedded in densely connected supply chains.
+A major focus of analytical efforts with respect to supply chains has been to better understand complex global inter-dependence structures and associated vulnerabilities \cite{blackhurst2005empirically}.
+In particular the pandemic and Iran war have drawn attention to chokepoints in global supply chains, and the intense interdependencies that underlie modern production and supply systems \cite{farrell2019weaponized}.
+The structure of global supply chains thus encodes both vulnerabilities and the potential impact of shocks, ranging from localised shipping disruptions or natural disasters \cite{barrot2016input, inoue2019firm} to broad-based shocks such as the pandemic \cite{lafrogne2022supply} or financial crisis.
+Here, we infer information about chokepoints, interdependencies and dynamics in the global supply chain network by analysing the structure of our production network \cite{newman2011structure}.
+Deploying community detection, which captures the contours of dynamics such as shock propagation on production networks \cite{piccardi2018random}, we find that textiles’ supply chains are largely isolated from wider manufacturing, while chemicals are typically more inter-connected with food supply chains than machinery and metals.
+European industrial nations and China dominate nodes with high betweenness centrality, i.e., critical intermediate products in the network, while countries with high industrial complexity (proxied via the ECI metric of \cite{hidalgo2009building}) tend to export goods that have a high 'hub score' in the network, i.e., they are embedded in densely connected supply chains.

-While there is no ‘ground truth’ data available, we have undertaken significant efforts to validate the network structure.
-We found structural similarities with an alternative AI-generated product network \citep{fetzer2024ai}, and a product supply chain dataset created by NAFTA to track product origins \citep{conconi2018final}.
-In addition, we found dense connectivity in our network between nodes identified as belonging to two manually constructed supply chains - electric vehicle batteries and semi-conductors.
-Finally, metrics derived from the network structure are able to predict country-product diversification patterns with high accuracy, finding evidence for both forward and backward linkages.
+On a longer time-scale, information on linkages between products in a supply chain is also informative of potential product diversification paths of countries.
+We engage in a wide literature that studies the role of supply chains as a driver in the industrial diversification (or 'upgrading') of countries into higher value-added activities, particularly in resource-rich countries such as African nations with critical minerals \cite{hirschman1958strategy, gereffi1999commodity, kaplinsky2000globalisation}.
+Known as backward diversification, countries also move into 'upstream' goods such as machinery or components.
+Upstream goods include both basic inputs and highly complex and high-value goods such as chemicals, electronics and equipment produced by advanced manufacturing economies \cite{antras2012measuring, suganuma2016upstreamness}.